Skip to main content

 Keysight EDUX1052A

 The Keysight EDUX1052A exists for one reason: the Keysight brand name, and in some contexts that name justifies the premium.
 In university labs, professional environments, and anywhere that an audit or institutional requirement specifies Keysight, this scope carries weight that Rigol and Siglent simply don't.
 The scope itself is well-built and accurate — measurements you can trust without second-guessing.
-But 50MHz, 2 channels, and 1Mpt memory for $479 is genuinely hard to defend on pure value.
-A DS1054Z gives you more of everything for $130 less.
+But 50MHz, 2 channels, and 1Mpt memory around $1,100 is genuinely hard to defend on pure value.
+A DS1054Z gives you more of everything for hundreds less.
 Buy this only if your employer is paying, your school requires it, or you specifically need Keysight's educational courseware integration — those are real justifications.
-For pure hobbyist use, you'd be paying 35% more for a brand name.
+For pure hobbyist use, you'd be paying a heavy brand premium.

 Rigol DHO924S